Mang2015/Alarm-App/README.md

 Alarm-App: Timer based event reminder with the option to set a notification.
-Event links to your native phone calendar, and your google or apple calendar, so the user can receive notifications on various devices.
+Event links to user's native phone calendar and user's google or apple calendar, so the user can receive notifications on various devices.